dunglas/DunglasAngularCsrfBundle/README.md

 ## Integration with the Symfony Form Component

-When using the Symfony Form Component together with DunglasAngularCsrfBundle, the bundle will automatically disable the built-in form CSRF protection: the CSRF token stored in the header will be validated by the bundle and no form token will be set.
+When using the Symfony Form Component together with DunglasAngularCsrfBundle, the bundle will automatically disable the built-in form CSRF protection only if the CSRF token provided by the header is valid.

+If no CSRF header is found or if the token is invalid, the form CSRF protection will not be disabled by the bundle.

+If you want your form to be validated only by the form component system, make sure to remove its URL from the config.

 ## Credits